tinyvmi/tinyvmi-blog-hugo/content/post/w13-final.md

 LibVMI is a secure critical library that could be used to view a target VM's raw memory from another guest VM, thus gaining a whole view of almost all the activities on the target VM.

-Traditionally, LibVMI is running in Dom0 on Xen.
+Traditionally, LibVMI runs in Dom0 on Xen.
 However, Dom0 is already very big even without LibVMI in it.
 I got the idea of separating LibVMI from Dom0 from the the following observations:

 1. Dom0 is a general purpose OS hosting many daily use applications, such as administractor tools.
 However, LibVMI is a special purpose library and usually not for daily use.
 Furthermore, there are almost no direct communication between LibVMI and other applications.
-Thus it not necessary to install LibVMI in Dom0.
+Thus it is not necessary to install LibVMI in Dom0.

 2. Security risk.
 Dom0 is a critical domain for the hypervisor platform.
 Introducing new code base to the kernel would also introduce new security risk.
 Other applications on Dom0 could leverage kernel vulnerability to compromise LibVMI, and vice versa, a bug in LibVMI would possible crash other applications or even the entire Dom0 kernel.